marcdotson/counting-cockroaches/Code/dallin_annotations/04_build_fasttext_supervised_classifier.md

 ```

     ##     complaint     complaint     complaint non-complaint     complaint
-    ##     1.0000100     0.9999804     0.6535602     0.8698740     1.0000057
+    ##     1.0000085     0.9999776     0.7840689     0.9052355     1.0000043

+Below we compare the length of the list of predictions to the length of the testing dataset.
+Ideally, these should have the same length.
 This will help us confirm that our model worked as expected.
-The predictions are shorter than the test dataset, so I'm not sure what happened.
-According to some errors I've seen, I think it's because a few tweets use vocabulary that was not included in the training dataset.

 ``` r
 length(predictions)